heudiasyc/rt_of_low_high_res_event_cameras/README.md

 - `davis240_live.launch`: simply plug in your DAVIS240 camera, and use this file to visualize the optical flow results produced with it
 - `davis346_replay.launch`: allows to compute optical flow from events from a DAVIS346 camera, recorded in a rosbag (this launchfile can be used for instance to compute optical flow for the MVSEC dataset)
+- `dsec_replay.launch`: allows to compute optical flow from events from the DSEC dataset, recorded in a .h5 file
 - `prophesee_gen4_live.launch`: simply plug in your Prophesee Gen4 camera, and use this file to visualize the optical flow results produced with it
 - `prophesee_gen4_replay.launch`: allows to compute optical flow from events from a Prophesee Gen4 camera, recorded in a rosbag (for instance, for our High-Speed High-Definition Event-Based Indoor dataset) or in a .dat file (for instance, for the 1 Megapixel Automotive Detection dataset)